arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 only one spot left in the Great Hunt and still dozens of competitors hoping to claim it.
 However, the Huntmaster has a way of dealing with this situation.
 Speak to the Huntmaster at the Mandalorian enclave.
+- Your handler, Crysta Markon, states there's only 1 spot with 3 dozen sponsorees

 A Musty Trail: In order to make it into the Great Hunt, you’ll need to complete three bounties on Dromund Kaas.
 Your first is a Republic noble who was